Avoid Unintended Consequences so that your money does not...

 In today's financial world, risk tolerance doesn't mean simply adjusting the ratio between equities and fixed income.
 Investment portfolios can be structured to provide growth potential, retirement income, tax efficiency, wealth transfer benefits, and legacy planning opportunities and you can choose how much risk you are willing to take while addressing each.

 Fail Diversification Tests

-Proper diversification isn't just about risk.
-At Gold Tree Financial, in addition to risk, portfolios are diversified based on Money Utility i.e. what it is that you want your money to do.
-That might be provide retirement income, or it might be benefit heirs.
+Proper diversification isn't just about risk tolerance.
+At Gold Tree Financial, in addition to risk tolerance, portfolios are diversified based on Money Utility Model, i.e. what is it that you want your money to do for you?
+That might be to provide retirement income for you and/or your spouse, or possibly benefit your heirs in the future or both.
 Risk Tolerance doesn't address these differences.